Giants vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has recorded 84 hits with 17 doubles, 11 home runs and 28 walks.
-He has driven in 49 runs with three stolen bases.
+- Vladimir Guerrero Jr. has 85 hits with 18 doubles, 11 home runs, 28 walks and 49 RBI.
+He's also stolen three bases.

 Guerrero Recent Games